(617) 350-5480 ext. 211

 (617) 350-5480 ext.
 228

 Jeff joined MIRA after a diverse career that includes many years in academia and work as an adult ESOL instructor, more than a decade as a project manager and team leader in the high technology industry, and extensive public policy research on workforce development, entrepreneurship, and educational issues impacting Massachusetts' immigrant communities.
-Jeff holds a PhD in medieval studies and historical linguistics from Harvard University, and a Master of Public Policy from the Heller School for Social Policy and Management at Brandeis University.
+Jeff holds a PhD in linguistics and literature from Harvard University, and a Master of Public Policy from the Heller School for Social Policy and Management at Brandeis University.